Go to Reviews.org AU Edition

 Everyone knows the worst part of gaming is laaag.
 So it’s important to get an internet provider that gives you the fastest download and upload speeds plus the lowest latency in your area.

 So we analyzed more than 20 large internet service providers (ISPs) and their download speeds, upload speeds, latency, data caps, prices, and availability.
-We used our fastest ISPs report and latency data to see which providers made the cut.

-- : Best for most
+- Xfinity: Best option for most gamers

 How to pick the best internet for gaming